arnavt78/bubbleos/README.md

 ### `tips`

 Shows various tips and useful information relating to the usage of BubbleOS.
-There are approximately 20 tips in total, and they reset once all the tips have been shown.
+There are approximately 20 tips, and they reset once all the tips have been shown.

 ### `wcount`

 Shows the number of lines, words, and characters in a file.
-If the number of characters with whitespace and without whitespace are the same, they are combined into one value.
+If the number of characters with and without whitespace are the same, they are combined into one value.

 By default, all the values show, however, they can be customized using arguments: `-l` for lines, `-w` for words, and -c` for characters.